Train-before-Test Harmonizes Language Model Rankings: Introduction

-Perplexity benchmarks used to be popular, but fell out of fashion because of the apparent disconnect between perplexity and downstream task performance~\citep{weiemergent, ganguli2022predictability, liu2023same}.
+Perplexity benchmarks used to be popular, but fell out of fashion because of the apparent disconnect between perplexity and downstream task performance~\citep{weiemergent, ganguli2022predictability, liu2023same,Magnusson2023PalomaAB,Lourie2025ScalingLA}.
 We indeed validate this disconnect when comparing model families under direct evaluation.
-In contrast, we demonstrate that under train-before-test evaluation, perplexity rankings align well with downstream task rankings.
-This creates an appealing consistency between model training objectives and downstream performance.
+However, train-before-test restores this fundamental relationship in two ways.
+First, we show that post-fine-tuning perplexity rankings align well with post-fine-tuning downstream task rankings, creating consistency between training objectives and task performance.
+Second, and more remarkably, for base (non-instruction-tuned) models, even pre-fine-tuning perplexity predicts post-fine-tuning downstream performance.
+This suggests that the ranking consistency we observe reflects inherent model potential rather than artifacts of fine-tuning.